DataDog/kics/documentation/rules/terraform/aws/user_with_privilege_escalation_by_actions_iam_UpdateLoginProfile.md

 Resource = "*"
 ```

-enables that user to change the passwords of any IAM user in the AWS account.
 This creates a privilege escalation risk, as the user could assign themselves or others passwords to high-privilege accounts, resulting in unauthorized access or control over critical resources.
 If left unaddressed, this misconfiguration can lead to account compromise and the potential for significant security incidents.

 ## Compliant Code Examples